mono/website/docs/tools+libraries/tools/gendarme/index.md

 CruiseControl.NET
 -----------------

-[Daniel Nauck](http://www.mono-project.de/) (dna on [Chat](/community/help/chat/)) contributed Gendarme support for [CC.NET](http://confluence.public.thoughtworks.org/display/CCNET/Welcome+to+CruiseControl.NET).
-You can find the documentation [here](http://confluence.public.thoughtworks.org/display/CCNET/Using+CruiseControl.NET+with+Gendarme).
+Daniel Nauck (dna on [Chat](/community/help/chat/)) contributed Gendarme support for [CC.NET](https://sourceforge.net/projects/ccnet/).
 Note: The Gendarme task is available since CC.NET version 1.4.3.
+CC.NET has not been updated since 2014.

 NAnt
 ----

-[Néstor Salceda](http://nestor.babuine.net/), a long time Gendarme contributor, has released a first preview version of a [NAnt](http://nant.sourceforge.net/) task-based runner.
-A [screencast](http://nestor.babuine.net/wp-content/uploads/2008/10/gendarme-nant.ogg) showing it in action is available.
-The preview can be downloaded from Gendarme's Google Group [files section](http://groups.google.com/group/gendarme/files).
+[Néstor Salceda](https://nestorsalceda.com/), a long time Gendarme contributor, has released a first preview version of a [NAnt](http://nant.sourceforge.net/) task-based runner.
+Gendarme has a Google Group which can be found [here](https://groups.google.com/g/gendarme).

 Daniel Nauck (dna) also created a NAnt task for Gendarme.
 Unlike the previous one this is not a runner itself but calls the console runner, which reduce the build dependencies.